shutter-project/shutter-jekyll-site/downloads/third-party-packages.md

 #### Fedora

-In Fedora 33 Shutter is available in the official repository, so just install it with:
+A [package for Fedora](https://src.fedoraproject.org/rpms/shutter) for versions from 33 to 36 is available, install it with:

 ~~~
 dnf install shutter
 ~~~

-In Fedora 34 Shutter can be installed using this [copr repository](https://copr.fedorainfracloud.org/coprs/geraldosimiao/shutter/).

 #### Gentoo

-Shutter is included in [Gentoo Portage](https://packages.gentoo.org/packages/x11-misc/shutter), so just install it with:
+Shutter is included in [Gentoo Portage](https://packages.gentoo.org/packages/x11-misc/shutter), install it with:

 ~~~
 emerge shutter